Evidence for Quantum Stripe Ordering in a Triangular Optical Lattice: Abstract

 \section{Abstract}

 Understanding strongly correlated quantum materials, such as high $T_\textrm{c}$ superconductors, iron-based superconductors, and twisted bilayer graphene systems, remains to be one of the outstanding challenges in condensed matter physics.
-Quantum simulation with ultra-cold atoms in particular optical lattices, which provides orbital degrees of freedom, is a powerful tool to contribute new insights to this endeavor.
+Quantum simulation with ultra-cold atoms in particular optical lattices, which provide orbital degrees of freedom, is a powerful tool to contribute new insights to this endeavor.
 Here, we report the experimental realization of an unconventional Bose-Einstein condensate of $^{87}$Rb atoms populating degenerate $p$-orbitals in a triangular optical lattice, exhibiting remarkably long coherence times.
-Using time-of-flight spectroscopy, we observe a novel nematic superfluid phase associated with spontaneous rotational symmetry breaking, whose momentum spectrum agrees with the theoretically predicted coexistence of exotic stripe and loop current orders.
-In spite of the markedly different energy scale and the bosonic quantum statistics, the realized novel quantum state exhibits a similarity with the intertwined orders in high-$T_\textrm{c}$ cuprate superconductors, twisted bilayer graphene, and the recently discovered chiral density-wave state in kagome superconductors $\textrm{AV}_3 \textrm{Sb}_5$ (A=K, Rb, Cs).
-This could contribute to a better understanding of the underlying physics in these quantum materials.
+Using time-of-flight spectroscopy, we observe that this state spontaneously breaks the rotational symmetry and its momentum spectrum agrees with the theoretically predicted coexistence of exotic stripe and loop current orders.
+Like certain strongly correlated electronic systems with intertwined orders, as high-$T_\textrm{c}$ cuprate superconductors, twisted bilayer graphene, and the recently discovered chiral density-wave state in kagome superconductors $\textrm{AV}_3 \textrm{Sb}_5$ (A=K, Rb, Cs), the newly demonstrated quantum state, in spite of its markedly different energy scale and the bosonic quantum statistics, exhibits multiple symmetry breakings at ultralow temperatures.
+These findings hold the potential to enhance our comprehension of the fundamental physics governing these intricate quantum materials.

 Understanding the foundational principles of quantum matter is of central importance in both condensed matter and cold atom physics.
 A hallmark of phase diagrams of correlated quantum materials is the emergence of multiple intertwined electronic orders~\cite{KivelsonReview, proust2019}.
 For example, in unconventional superconductors (SCs)~\cite{KeimerReview}, superconductivity is intertwined with multiple orders including antiferromagnetism~\cite{scalapino2012common}, nematicity~\cite{fernandes2014drives}, pair-density wave~\cite{Agterberg2020}, and stripe order~\cite{tranquada1995evidence}, emerging at different temperature scales and doping concentrations.
 Similar intertwined orders with different broken symmetries are ubiquitous in correlated systems, including iron-based superconductors\cite{Si2016}, twisted bilayer graphene~\cite{Cao2018,Andrei2020}, and kagome superconductors~\cite{Jiang2021, Mielke2022, Nie2022, Zhao2021, Chen2021, jiang2021kagome,Neupert2022}.
 Unravelling the physics underlying these intertwined orders will lead to a significant leap in understanding the fundamental principles of exotic quantum states in general.